foopod/blog-2.0/learnings.md

 **7/10/2017** ... to draw lineart from a photograph ([link](https://www.instagram.com/p/BZ7xq28hxEk/))

 **8/10/2017** ... that the acting in Pacific Rim is actually really bad.

+**9/10/2017** ... a bit about how pipelines and junk work in Jenkins.
+Also Groovy.
+Yep.